 Speak with an experienced auto accident attorney in Baton Rouge and Lafayette

 If you have been involved in a car crash, we’re here to help.
-The Bart Bernard Personal Injury Law Firm has two convenient offices, one in Baton Rouge and one in Lafayette.
+The Bart Bernard Injury Lawyers has two convenient offices, one in Baton Rouge and one in Lafayette.
 For a free consultation with an experienced Louisiana car accident attorney and to find out how much your case might be worth, call our offices today or contact us online.